-The changing seasons affect the Fastpitch softball game greatly, specifically winters.
+The changing seasons affect the Fastpitch softball game significantly, specifically winters.
 Many players are worried about the performance of their fastpitch bats in cold weather.

-Many questions arise in the mind of a player – like which bat to use in extreme weather, best practices to use the fastpitch bat in cold weather, etc.
+Many questions arise in a player’s mind – like which bat to use in extreme weather, best practices to use the fastpitch bat in cold weather, etc.

 This is the complete guide covering every matter related to the use of Fastpitch bats in cold weather.